Tsedtopia/final_project/README.md

-# Stability, Trust, and Cohesion is the only option forward
+# Scratching the surface of social cohesion

 ## Purpose: This data serves Economists, Government agencies and Non-governmental agencies both within the country and outside as a baseline for level of risk.
 Without this kind of data governments may have a delayed response to the urgent needs of their nation.
 This is also a useful resource to organizations that provide intervention services both within their country and internationally.
 It’s especially important to predict potential volatility.
 What makes a cohesive nation?